rpgreview/papersandpaychecks/pnp.md

 # 6.0 Appendicies
 ## 6.1 Source Material

+**Roleplaying Games**

+D20 Modern

+Leverage

 **Reality Checking**

-Cecil Adams, The Straight Dope. http://www.straightdope.com/
+Cecil Adams, The Straight Dope, various. http://www.straightdope.com/

 Drinking rules were assisted by the Australian Government Department of Health "The Australian Standard Drink", 2012, and RuneQuest Vikings (1985)

 Drowning and Suffocation rules were assisted by: Molecular Products Technical Article, "A Guide to Breathing Rates in Confined Environments", (undated)., and Geo Stone, "Suicide and Attempted Suicide", 1999.

+**Dramatic Structure**

+Dr. Robert Sweetland, "Elements of Story or Fiction", undated.

 ## 6.2 Charts and Tables

 ## 6.3 Business Organisation Chart

 ## 6.4 Dramatis Personae

 ## 6.5 Résumé
 | Character Name   |   |
 | Sex  |   |